nigma/django-easy-pdf/README.rst

 Development Version
 -------------------
+Add support for Django 4 in 0.1.4 version

-Note: This fork support Django>=3.0 with "xhtml2pdf" as rendering backend!
+Note: This fork support Django>=2.0 with "xhtml2pdf" as rendering backend!
 Support with WeasyPrint is not tested!
 Note: A new PDF rendering backend using WeasyPrint for more accurate rendering is in development under the develop branch.
 See https://github.com/nigma/django-easy-pdf/pull/34 for changes, testing and discussion.

-If you rely on the ``xhtml2pdf`` rendering backend and templates pin the package version to ``django-easy-pdf>=0.1.1<0.2.0``.

 Overview
 --------